 Every day is a sale at Cheshire Oaks McArthurGlen Designer Outlet.
 It’s home to over 80 designer brands at up to 60% less, all year round.
 With plenty of coffee shops and restaurants to suit all tastes, it’s ideal for casual dining after a long day shopping.
 Popular fashion retailers include Mulberry, Hugo Boss, Michael Kors and many more.

 As part of Cheshire's Year of Gardens '08, The National Trust opened the Secret Garden at Quarry Bank for the first time.
 Restored to its former glory, this unique 18th-century garden contains fine displays of rhododendron and other spring blooms and has delightful vistas, with the River Bollin running through the valley.

 Riverside walks, meandering paths and raised beds are some of the features that have been rediscovered during restoration work, reflecting the 'picturesque' style of the original design.

 One of the country's most vibrant cities, Manchester city centre is bursting at the seams with cultural activities.
-From live music, to sports, art and theatre, attractions and fine dining; you'll find it all here and it’s just 30 minutes from Mottram Hall.
+From live music to sports, art, theatre, attractions and fine dining; you'll find it all here and it’s just 30 minutes from Mottram Hall.